leopiney/tensor-safe/README.md

 # Tensor Safe

-`tensor-safe` is a dependently typed framework to define deep learning models which structure is verified on compilation time.
-If the models are valid, these can be compiled to Keras framework in Python or JavaScript.
+`tensor-safe` is a dependently typed framework to define deep learning models whose structure is verified at compilation time.
+If the models are valid, these can be compiled to external frameworks, such as Keras framework in Python or JavaScript.

 ## Install instructions